christianandredietrich/iOS-SDK/advanced.md

 **Warning**

 To dynamically change the minimum bandwidth in the middle of playback, please use this method.
-To take effect, this method should be called after callin gopen.
+To take effect, this method should be called after calling open.
 Note that the minimum bandwith can also be set before play begins by setting the `NXProperty,NXPropertyMinBW`, with `changeMinBandwidth`.

 This applies in cases with content where there are multiple tracks at different bandwidths (such as in the case of HLS).
 The player will not consider any track under the minimum bandwidth when determining whether a track change is appropriate, even if it detects less bandwidth available.